Ranks & Roles

 • Gear: Soldier Kit (£150: rucksack, patch set, sleeping bag)

-• Unlocks: Outdoor gym, camping, overnight stays, advanced street defence
+• Unlocks: Outdoor gym, camping, overnight stays, street defence

 Corporal → Sergeant